dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 The `Debug` provider writes log output by using the [System.Diagnostics.Debug](/dotnet/api/system.diagnostics.debug) class.
 Calls to `System.Diagnostics.Debug.WriteLine` write to the `Debug` provider.

-On Linux, the `Debug` provider log location is distribution dependent.
+On Linux, the `Debug` provider log location is distribution-dependent.
 Linux the `Debug` provider log locations may be in one of the following locations:

 * */var/log/message*
 * */var/log/syslog*

 ### Event Source provider

-The `EventSource` provider writes to an cross-platform event source with the name `Microsoft-Extensions-Logging`.
+The `EventSource` provider writes to a cross-platform event source with the name `Microsoft-Extensions-Logging`.
 On Windows, the provider uses [ETW](https://msdn.microsoft.com/library/windows/desktop/bb968803).

 #### dotnet trace tooling